-With the adoption of the Civil Code of Québec in 1994, to fill a void in the Law, the Quebec legislature introduced the obligation upon a syndicate of co-owners to fund a "contingency fund”.
+With the coming into force of the Civil Code of Québec in 1994, the Québec legislature introduced the obligation for any syndicate of co-owners to establish a contingency fund " estimated cost of major repairs and the cost of replacement of common portions".
+This obligation was intended to fill a gap in the previous law.
 Prior to the enactment of the Civil Code, it was a frequent occurrence for co-ownerships to have a "reserve fund", although the Civil Code of Lower Canada was mute on this issue.
 Most of the time, this fund was inadequate, due to the low level of contributions paid into it.
+Moreover, declarations of co-ownership often included a contribution limit (for example$ 50,000), beyond which it was no longer required to contribute the co-owners.

 The “contingency fund" concept is also based on the principle of equity between the successive co-owners of the immovable.
 It will not be only the co-owners on title during the work that will bear alone the cost, while the previous co-owners have benefited from the property without contributing.